KTH/devops-course/contributions/presentation/week4-containers-and-serverless/mustali-rafiy/README.md

 Presentation

 ## Description

-Our presentation will explain why containers are important in DevOps, how they are used, what they are and why they are used by big companies.
+Our presentation will compare server vs serverless computing and present the pros and cons for each of them.